Home Health Nurses’ Perceptions of Caring for Persons With Severe and Persistent Mental Illnesses

 Abstract

 BACKGROUND: Severe and persistent mental illnesses (SPMIs) affect a significant portion of the adult population in the United States.
-Despite their enhanced medical disease burden, individuals with SPMIs often lack access to appropriate medical care.
+Despite their increased medical disease burden, individuals with SPMIs often lack access to appropriate medical care.
 Home health services offer cost-effective options for caring for this population in the comfort of their homes.
 However, little is known about the perceptions of home health nurses providing care to persons with SPMIs, and how they are adjusting care to persons with SPMIs AIMS: This study aimed to explore home health nurses’ perspectives on caring for persons with SPMIs.
 METHODS: Using a grounded theory approach, individual semi-structured interviews were conducted with home health and home hospice nurses.
 The research questions focused on the nurses’ experiences, barriers and facilitators to care, and the impact of the home environment on caring for persons with SPMIs.
 Data analysis followed coding procedures outlined in grounded theory, resulting in the development of an axial coding model.
 RESULTS/CONCLUSIONS: The findings provide valuable insights into the challenges and opportunities faced by home health nurses when providing care for individuals with SPMIs.
 The outcomes of this study are intended to contribute to the understanding of current care practices and can guide the allocation of resources to improve care for this vulnerable population, such as incorporating training specific to persons with severe psychiatric illnesses.

 Original languageEnglish (US)